DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - Pistol: Accurate, low damage
 	- More methodical playstyle.
 The player needs to be more precise with their shots.
-- Shotgun: Knockback, high damage
 - SMG: Fast fire rate, low damage, low accuracy, really really good for short range damage.
 	- More run-and-gun playstyle.
-The player needs to be more aggressive with their shots & has to be constantly agg
+The player needs to be more aggressive with their shots & has to be constantly aggressive with the enemies to use it effectively.
+- Shotgun: Knockback, high damage.
+Less range than the pistol, but more than the SMG.
+	- More of a defensive playstyle.
+The player needs to be more strategic with their shots.
+We want the enemies to come towards you with the shotgun vs. actively seeking them out with the SMG.

+With all this said, though, we know the player is going to play

 ## Powers